algopattern/kolam/README.md

 Anuradha.
 2023.
 “Kambi Kolam as Algorithmic Pattern.”
 In Algorithmic Pattern Salon.
 Then Try This. https://doi.org/10.21428/108765d1.3bcd31e8

-We share our progress by describing some of our design processes, and practical outcomes including textile designs and software.

 ## Machine embroidery for handsewn kolams

 Anu's main aim for the residency was to explore the possibility of handsewing